-The Ashley Youth Detention Centre is the only institution of this kind in Tasmania - all young people between the ages of 10 and 18 years who are held on remand, and others who have been sentenced to an actual custodial penalty, serve time at the Centre.
+The 1997 Youth Justice Act established the Ashley Youth Detention Centre.
+It is the only institution of this kind in Tasmania - all young people between the ages of 10 and 18 years who are held on remand, and others who have been sentenced to an actual custodial penalty, serve time at the Centre.

 In 2006, Ashley Youth Detention Centre was prominent in the Tasmanian media, with reports of breakouts, and allegations of violence, drug smuggling, and substance abuse within the institution.
-This led to a Select Committee being established to review the impact of the Youth Justice Act 1997 (proclaimed in February 2000) on Tasmania's treatment of young offenders.
+This led to the establishment of a Select Committee to review the impact of the Youth Justice Act 1997 (proclaimed in February 2000) on Tasmania's treatment of young offenders.
 In the words of the Chairman, 'We have asked is the new way a better way?'

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License